hespanha/tenscalc/doc/sphinx/operations.rst

    * - .. function:: logdet(lu(A))
        .. function:: logdet(ldl(A))
-     - Natural logarithm of the determinant of a square matrix.
+     - Natural logarithm of the determinant of a square matrix with positive determinant.
      - Results in the same value ``log(det(A))``, but in the context of optimizations, it is *more efficient to use ``logdet(A)`` because the latter simplifies the computation of